sane-pixma.5

 apply only to the scanners that follow the setting.
 The last

-setting is used for the auto discovered scanners.
-If not
+setting is used for auto-discovered scanners.
+If not explicitly

 Setting timeouts should only be required in exceptional cases.

-- If the first non-commented line contains networking=no
+If the first non-commented line contains this entry all

 USB SUPPORT